 With this context in mind, why would Christians be encouraged to serve in the military?
 The citations used by Bercot are each commenting on military service (or joining the army) for Rome, not military service or warfare in general.
 I know a man who was a pastor in Cuba when Fidel Castro led the Communist takeover.
 He fled with his family, but many of his friends were ripped from their beds in the middle of the night, beaten, imprisoned, and some killed.
 Would it surprise anyone if Christians in Communist Cuba were discouraged from enlisting in the military after the takeover?
 You cannot compare military service in the modern-day army of the USA with the Roman empire.
 You might disagree with Korea, Vietnam, and Iraq; you might think the USA is imperialistic, but you simply cannot objectively compare soldiers in the USA to those in the Roman empire in this way.

-Some of the early fathers discouraged military service (mainly Tertullian), but they also did not encourage believers to be involved in politics or acting.
+Some of the early fathers discouraged military service (mainly Tertullian, but we will see below that his position was not consistent), but they also discouraged believers from involvement in politics, acting, teaching "worldly" knowledge, the gladiator games (or ANY "sport" in the coliseum).
 Overall, they speak negatively about politics.
 Does this mean that we should discourage believers from serving in the political arena as well?
-The problem with this is that the New Testament does not have this prohibition against joining the army or politics.
-As much as I respect the early fathers, the NT is our first and primary authority when it comes to the teaching of the apostles.
+The problem with this is that the New Testament does not have this prohibition against joining the army or politics, or sport.

 In fact, we are given a fairly positive view of military service in the NT.